-Join Tim Grey for an in-depth discussion in this video Getting familiar with Microsoft Word, part of Up and Running with Word 2007.
+Join Tim Grey for an in-depth discussion in this video Getting familiar with Microsoft Word, part of Learning Word 2007.

 When you think about word processing software, such as Microsoft Word, what probably enters your mind is typing, not necessarily just putting your fingers to the keyboard, but producing a printed page that contains words.
 And yet Word is so much more powerful then that providing all sorts of advanced features for formatting our text, for inserting images, for reviewing our documents and getting feedback from others, and many other great features that can really help you produce great documents.
 If you're anything like me, sometimes looking at a blank sheet of paper can be a little bit intimidating and so you're eager to get started.